 |Sara (Wilson) Campbell Emm 1T2||Campbell completed a Master of Sacred Music degree in 2012.
 She describes her two years at Emmanuel College as “wonderful.”
 Since graduation, she has worked with Maritime Conference Youth Forum as its music leader.
 She also participated in the Behold! conference in Halifax in the fall of 2013, and has opened a music studio in her home where she teaches private voice lessons.
 Emmanuel was, for her, a place for tremendous growth.
 The College imbued her with a knowledge of and passion for ministry—both a part of Sara’s daily life.

 Sara and her partner, David Campbell, participate in joint ministry to the community at Bridgewater United Church in Bridgewater, NS.
 David went to the Atlantic School Theology in Halifax, NS, and graduated in 2014.
 The south shore of Nova Scotia is a vibrant and large community.
-They look forward to their future together, including their first child born in August 2015.
-Sara can be reached at email@example.com.
+They had their first child in August 2015 and they look forward to their future together.
+Sara can be reached at firstname.lastname@example.org.

 Before leaving Emmanuel, he enrolled in the Master of Pastoral Studies program.
 He completed the requirements, including a clinical pastoral education (CPE) unit through the Atlantic School of Theology in Halifax and Dartmouth General Hospital, as well as a 2011 sabbatical at Queen’s University to complete the degree.